 Top of my wish list is the Ford Grand C-Max.
 (It has sliding rear doors, the option for 7 seats and tiny boot or 5 seats and huge boot, and it’s higher than our current car.
 It is available with an Automatic or Manual transmission too, so hubby’s box can be ticked).

-I think for now, it’s going to be a case of keeping tabs on all the car showrooms, waiting for an amazing deal on the Grand C-Max to popup, so hubby can’t complain too much about signing on the line.
-It’ll make family life so much easier, AND there’s more room in there for him to get stuff to and from the allotment, with the seats down!
+I think for now, it’s going to be a case of keeping tabs on all the car showrooms.
+Alongside waiting for an amazing deal on the Grand C-Max to popup.
+So hubby can’t complain too much about signing on the line.
+It’ll make family life so much easier!
+Plus, there’s more room in there for him to get stuff to and from the allotment, with the seats down!